google/lkml-gerrit-bridge/README.md

 First you need to get Gerrit to generate an API cookie; you can do this by:

-- Going to your Gerrit's webpage
+- Go to your Gerrit's setting page (e.g. https://linux-review.googlesource.com/settings)
+- Scroll down to "HTTP Credentials"
-- Clicking on "Generate Password"
+- Click on "Obtain password"
-- Following the instructions to generate a `.gitcookies` file
+- Follow the instructions to generate a `.gitcookies` file

 Then you need to copy the cookies that were added to a file called `gerritcookies` in this directory.